 She is in fifth grade, and honestly, she’s aged out.
 I get that.

-But a common way kiddos stop believing in Santa is when they realize the handwriting on Santa’s gift tags is the same as yours.
+A common way kiddos stop believing in Santa is when they realize the handwriting on Santa’s gift tags is the same as yours.
 That’s an easy flub I was sure I’d make, which is why …

 - Santa has his own penmanship.
 Someone else – my mom, my dad, Stephen’s dad – writes the note.